Armymen/JavaCodeMetrics/README.md

 # JavaCodeMetrics
-A tool to measure some metrics of Java code.
+A tool to measure some metrics of Java code